 DEFINITION OF INFORMED CONSENT PROCESS

-Informed consent is a process that includes ongoing, shared information and developing choices for each individual patient.
-This should include a discussion between the patient and her care provider about the risks, benefits, complications and alternatives to the recommended course of treatment.
-Hospitals may choose to develop an informed consent form for induction of labor to be signed by the patient after their provider has had a discussion with the patient.
+Informed consent is a process for promoting patient autonomy in medical care decision making that includes ongoing, shared information and developing choices for each individual patient.
+The informed consent process should include a discussion between the patient and her care provider about the risks, benefits, complications and alternatives to the recommended course of treatment.
+Informed consent must be documented in the medical record and institutions may choose to develop an informed consent form for induction of labor to be signed by the patient after their provider has had a discussion with the patient and before the procedure is performed.
 See Appendix A for sample consent forms developed for use at other hospitals around the country.

 When selecting procedures, consideration of risks to benefits shifts based on the medical condition of each woman and infant.
 Thus, informed consent discussions need to be tailored to the specific medical condition of each woman and infant.
 General guidelines of important information to share with women and their partners during informed consent discussions are outlined below.